laninsky/project_logs/hectors_hologenome/2_metabarcoding/Pear_OBITools_VSEARCH_BLAST.md

 usearch -fastq_filter $fq -fastq_maxee 1 -fastq_minlen 353 -fastq_maxns 0 -relabel $fq. -fastaout $fq.fasta -fastqout $fq.fastq
 ```
+Samples had ~93-95% reads pass filter.
+Following this step pooled sequences together

 ```
 cat *.fastq.fastq > pooled.fastq
 cat *.fasta > pooled.fasta
 tr ‘[:lower:]’ ‘[:upper:]’ < pooled.fasta > pooled_upper.fasta
 ```

+For the next step I used a cut-off of 10, but I would like to revisit it just jettisoning singletons to see how that affects results downstream.

 I will eventually need to come up with some kind of rule of thumb for this cut-off
 ```
 usearch -fastx_uniques pooled_upper.fasta -fastaout uniques_10.fasta -relabel Uniq -sizeout -minuniquesize 10